Sluggy Freelance: Button Men expansion

 In 2001, Cheapass Games published an expansion to their game Button Men of six buttons with Sluggy Freelance characters.

 Role-playing game

 According to a post on the Sluggy Freelance forums, a Sluggy Freelance RPG was in development in 2006; it was being written by R. Brent Palmer in consultation with Pete Abrams and was first playtested at Dragon Con later that year.

 Author

 Pete Abrams at Dragon*Con in 2007.

-Pete Abrams (born August 4, 1970) is the writer and illustrator of Sluggy Freelance.
+Pete Abrams (born 1970) is the writer and illustrator of Sluggy Freelance.
 Abrams said in an interview that he went to The Kubert School but was unable to get into the comics industry after school.
 Instead he got a job as a web designer, and started Sluggy Freelance as a creative outlet.
 He did not believe the attention span on the Internet was long enough for the kind of elaborate graphic novels he was used to drawing, so instead he went for a daily, quickly drawn strip.
-Sluggy eventually became so successful that it is now his full-time job, and he is reputed to be the first person to make a living at drawing webcomics.

 As of 2005, Abrams lived in Denville, New Jersey.